ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

-secret key, for example, is used to sign a public key such that the signed public key can be used as evidence, the shielding of the secrets involved is essential to the quality of confidence in the public key or the signature, and - in consequence - the evidence that constitutes the attested identity of the computing system.
+secret key, for example, is used to sign a public key such that the signed public key can be used as evidence, the shielding of the secrets involved is essential to the quality of confidence in the public key or the signature, and - in consequence - the evidence that constitutes the attested identity of the Computing Context.

 Shielded Secret:

-: A secret retained inside an atomic component of a composite system entity that can be used for operations based on the secret while the shielding of the secret is intended to inhibited voluntary or involuntary exposure of the secret itself.
+: A secret retained inside an atomic Component of a composite System Entity - composing a Computing Context - that can be used for operations based on the secret while the shielding of the secret is intended to inhibited voluntary or involuntary exposure of the secret itself.
 The confidence in the shielding can be expressed, for example, via the security mechanisms described in the FIPS 140-2 security levels defined by the National Institute for Standards and Technology (NIST).
-Typically, shielded secrets are an essential part of a hardware root of trust or hardware security modules, respectively.
+Typically, shielded secrets are an essential part of a hardware root of trust (ROT) or hardware security modules (HSM), respectively.

 Identity: